 Notwithstanding the foregoing, no holder shall sell, assign, transfer, pledge or in any other manner alienate any of the Warrants or any right or interest therein, whether voluntary or by operation of law or otherwise, except as follows.
 A Holder may, during his or her lifetime or on death by will or intestacy, transfer any or all of the Holder's Warrants to his or her Immediate Family.
 Immediate Family shall mean any spouse, lineal descendant, father, mother, brother or sister of the Holder making such transfer.
-Provided that the Holder's donative intent, the Holder may, during his or her lifetime, transfer any or all of the Holder's Warrants by gift.
+Provided that the Holder shall have provided the Company a written undertaking evidencing the Holder's donative intent, the Holder may, during his or her lifetime, transfer any or all of the Holder's Warrants by gift.
 Upon any transfer described in this paragraph, the transferee shall be bound by the terms and conditions of this Warrant Agreement, and the Company may require the written agreement of the transferee to be bound hereby prior to entering the transfer in the Company's books and records.
 Following any such transfer, the transferee shall make no further transfers, except as herein provided.